Skills & Expertise

 What exactly does a business development director do?

-Whether the job is in television, tech or digital media, a business development director is responsible for driving a company’s business and increasing its revenue, identifying and developing new business opportunities and building and expanding the presence of the company and its brands.
+Whether the job is in television, tech, or digital media, a business development director is responsible for driving a company’s growth and increasing its revenue, identifying and developing new business opportunities, and building and expanding the presence of the company and its brands.

-A business development director also leads sales and client-relationship management, tracks new markets and emerging trends, recommends new products and services, proposes and develops new strategic partnerships, writes proposals and plans, and guides long-term objectives to meet business needs and requirements.
+The role also involves leading sales and client-relationship management, tracking new markets and emerging trends, recommending new products and services, proposing and developing new strategic partnerships, writing proposals and plans, and guiding long-term objectives to meet business needs and requirements.

 “It’s an all-encompassing role,” says Sajeel Qureshi, VP of business development at Computan, a marketing support organization with offices in Canada and the United States.
-Qureshi manages a sales team; oversees marketing campaigns to generate leads for the sales team; earns media placement to position the company as an expert in its discipline; and allocates and manages the sponsorship and pro-bono budgets.
+Qureshi manages a sales team, oversees marketing campaigns to generate leads, earns media placement to position the company as an expert in its discipline, and allocates and manages the sponsorship and pro-bono budgets.

 What skills do you need?

-Qureshi emphasizes the importance of communication skills.
-A business development director is one of the first points of contact someone has with the company, so it’s vitally important to be able to explain what the company does and how it can help in simple and digestible terms, he says, be it in person or via email.
+Qureshi emphasizes the importance of communication skills in particular.
+A business development director is one of the first points of contact someone has with the company, so it’s vitally important to be able to explain what the company does and how it can help in simple, digestible terms — whether in person or via email.

-You should also understand how to leverage technology to stay ahead of competitors.
-Knowing what software and automation platforms are available in your industry and picking the ones that best fit your organization are a must.
+You should also understand how to use technology to stay ahead of competitors.
+Knowing what software and automation platforms are available in your industry — and picking the ones that best fit your organization — is a must.

 Who is a business development director’s boss?